JoshMelo21/StateMachine/README.md

 # StateMachine

-The included file is a c program that simulates a fsm starting with an inital set of states.
+The included file is a c program that simulates a fsm starting with an initial set of states.